The Shropshire Hills in the Palm of our Hand

 If you hold up your right hand at a slight angle, you’ve got a virtual ‘map’ of the five main ridges that dominate the Shropshire Hills: the Stiperstones, the Long Mynd, the Stretton Hills and the Wrekin, Wenlock Edge and the Clee Hills.
 It looks a bit like this (with some poetic licence and definitely not to scale!!):

 There are some great walks and cycle rides to be found on the Shropshire’s Great Outdoors website.
-We also have a folder of routes and plenty of leaflets and books for you to browse through when you get here.
+We also have a folder of routes and plenty of leaflets and books in our map room for you to browse through when you get here.
 There are 4 or 5 great walks you can do right from our doorstep - and not all of them involve climbing hills if you'd rather stick to a low-level walk.
-We're dog friendly here at The School House so if you're bringing your dog with you we can recommend walks for you and your four-legged friend too.
+We're dog-friendly here at The School House so if you're bringing your dog with you we can recommend walks for you and your four-legged friend too.

 So, whether you're a walker, a cyclist, a dog owner, an ancient historian, or just someone who enjoys the outdoors and a break away from your busy lifestyle, we think the Shropshire Hills wins hands down!

-Footnote: If you're a bit of a mapaholic like we are (or just curious as to what the 'hand' really looks like) here's a link to the real Shropshire Hills AONB map: https://www.shropshirehillsaonb.co.uk/explore-and-enjoy/interactive-map/aonb-interactive-map
+Footnote: If you're a bit of a mapaholic like we are (or just curious as to what the 'hand' really looks like) here's a link to the real Shropshire Hills National Landscape map: https://www.shropshirehills-nl.org.uk/explore-and-enjoy/interactive-map/shropshire-hills-interactive-map